tier4/edge-auto-jetson/ansible/roles/ros2/README.md

 This role installs [ROS 2](http://www.ros2.org/) following [this page](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

-Additional steps may be needed depending on the `rosdistro` you choose.
+Additional steps may be needed depending on the `ros_distro` you choose.

 <!-- TODO: Add these steps to the role if Humble requires. -->